KSheeds1/The-Road-Less-Travelled-Hungary-Edition-/README.md

 # Deployment

+## Git:
+### Using Git to add, commit and push code into a repository:

+Storing files in Git is a two-stage process:
+​1.
+Files must be added to the staging area using the "**git add**" command followed by the specified file name.
+​2.
+Files must be committed to the repository using the "**git commit -m**" command followed by a specified message within double quotation marks. **Note:** that it is common practice when making your first commit to a repository to provide the message "**initial commit**".

+### Pushing code to GitHub:
+This is achieved by connecting your local repository with your remote repository and pushing the code from local to remote.
+Storing your code in a remote repository on a remote server allows it to be backed up and also be accessed by others.

+**To back up your code:**
+* Start from the terminal by pressing **CTRL+C** to stop the server.
+* Run "**ls**" to list the files.
+* Begin adding and committing the code as outlined in step 1 & 2 of storing files in Git.
+* Run "**git status**" to view all files added to the staging area.
+* Run "**git commit -m**" followed by your message contained in double quotation marks, adding the files to your local repository.
+* Once the files have been committed, push them to the remote repository using "**git push**".

+## GitHub:
 This site is hosted by GitHub Pages, the publishing source chosen was the 'master' branch.
 To choose a publishing source and deploy the site:

 * Navigate to the site's **repository**